sunyuanfu/AgentGL/README.md

 1. **Typo in the paper (Subsection 4.3).**
    We noticed a typo in the paper: <span style="color:red"><b>"Training Proces" → "Training Process"</b></span>.
    Due to the tight submission deadline, we accidentally removed an extra **"s"** during the final revision.
 We sincerely apologize and hope this does not affect your understanding of our method.
+We will fix it in our final version.

 2. **Code usage during the review period.**
    This codebase is intended only for the review process.
 We retain the core implementation and replace paths/configs with placeholders for anonymization and sanitization.